The Invisible Nature of Grief

 collage by julianna paradisi/2018

 A cultural understanding of this phenomena developed during the Victorian era, and still exists in period romance novels: People of means, after suffering the loss of a loved one or recovering from traumatic illness or injury, were sent to live with relatives in the country or at the seaside.
 There, they had no household responsibilities beyond taking long walks through the forest or along the shore, keeping journals, or sketching.
-In romance novels, the grieving heroine gets the added bonus of discovering a Fabio-like […]
+In romance novels, the grieving heroine gets the added bonus of discovering a Fabio-like love to […]

 Through Song, a Nurse’s Renewed Connection to An Ailing Mother